jkstill/oracle-demos/select-vs-assign/README.md

 Total response time                           6.94s  100.0%
 ```

-It would seem the result are a bit skewed by the overhead of the trace, as there are 45 seconds of CPU used.
+It would seem the results are a bit skewed by the overhead of the trace, as there are 45 seconds of CPU used.
 (recall that without tracing, the script took 8 seconds)

 Using standard linux tools, we can get a better idea of why the `select.sql` takes so much more time than `assign.sql`.